DefGuard/docs/help/mobile-client/instance-connect.md

 When connecting with MFA for the first time, you will have the option to select **Remember my choice**.
 Select this option if you want to always use this method for this location.
 {% endhint %}

-1. If you are conneting for first time, or if you have not clicked **Remember my choice** during previous connection, you will need to choose your MFA method.
+1. If you are connecting for first time, or if you have not clicked **Remember my choice** during previous connection, you will need to choose your MFA method.
 <figure><img src="../../.gitbook/assets/defguard-mobile-mfa-panel.png" alt="" width="375"></figure>

 2. Choose method configured for your account, and click **Connect**.